-The Group adopted PFRS 15 using the modified retrospective method, effective

-January 1, 2018.
+The Company adopted PFRS 15 using the modified retrospective method, effective January 1, 2018.
 Under this method, the standard can be applied either to all contracts at the date of initial application or only to contracts that are not completed at this date.
-The Group elected to apply the method only to contracts with customers that are not yet completed as at January 1, 2018.
+The Company elected to apply the method only to contract with customers that are not yet completed as at January 1, 2018.

-The Group's revenue from contracts with customers include (i) broadband service contracts which are either offered separately or bundled with software licenses, (ii) contracts on sale and/or installation of software licenses, (iii) management service contracts and (iv) manpower augmentation service contracts.
+The Company's revenue from contracts with customers include (i) broadband service contracts which are either offered separately or bundled with software licenses, (ii) contracts on sale and/or installation of software licenses, and (iii) management service contracts.

-The Group undertook a comprehensive analysis of the impact of the new revenue standard based on a review of the contractual terms of its principal revenue streams with the primary focus being to understand whether the timing and amount of revenue recognized could differ under PFRS 15.
+The Company undertook a comprehensive analysis of the impact of the new revenue standard based on a review of the contractual terms of its principal revenue stream with the primary focus being to understand whether the timing and amount of revenue recognized could differ under PFRS 15.

-Increase in consolidated statements financial position: of Adjustments As at January 1, 2018 Assets Contract asset Total assets (a) ₽226,881 ₽226.881 Equity Retained earnings Total equity (a) ₽226,881 ₽226,881
+Increase in parent company statements of financial position: Adjustments As at January 1, 2018

+Asset Contract asset (a) ₽226,881

+Equity Retained earnings (a) ₽226,881

-For most of the Group's revenue streams, the nature and timing of satisfaction of the performance obligations, and, hence, the amount and timing of revenue recognized under PFRS 15, is the same as that under PAS 18.
-The adoption of PFRS 15 however, modified the way the Group recognized its revenue from contracts with customers for broadband service contracts bundled with software licenses beginning January 1, 2018 as described below:
+For most of the Company's revenue streams, the nature and timing of satisfaction of the performance obligations, and, hence, the amount and timing of revenue recognized under PFRS 15, is the same as that under PAS 18.
+The adoption of PFRS 15 however, modified the way the Company recognized its revenue from contracts with customers for broadband service contracts bundled with software licenses beginning January 1, 2018 as described below: